AlexXanderGrib/sweet-decorators/README.md

 ## `@MapErrors` and `@MapErrorsAsync`

-This mixin in used to `intercept errors` to catch and display more effectively one layer up
+This decorator in used to `intercept errors` to catch and display more effectively one layer up

 ```typescript
 import { MapErrorsAsync } from "sweet-decorators";